yoctoproject/poky/documentation/ref-manual/structure.rst

 -  ``${WORKDIR}/packages-split``: Contains the output of the ``do_package`` task after the output has been split into individual packages.
-Subdirectories exist for each individual package created by the recipe.
+There are subdirectories for each individual package created by the recipe.

 -  ``${WORKDIR}/recipe-sysroot``: A directory populated with the target